oipwg/oip-react/src/components/AudioPlayer/AudioPlayer.md

 ### Basic Example
-An example of how a Audio File renders into AudioPlayer through pulling it from an artifact that was loaded through OIP-Index.
+How a audio file renders in AudioPlayer

 ```js
 const { Index } = require('oip-index')